CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### ✅ ❌ Boolean values

 Some values are best represented as strings: any piece of text, a name, address, etc will most likely be stored using the string data type.
-Similarly, the number data type will be used to store any numerical data where we'll need to do standard numerical operations with those numbers.
+Similarly, the number data type will be used to store any numerical data where we'll need to do standard numerical operations like addition etc.

 However, if we're comparing values or expressions then we have one of 2 different states: **true** or **false**.

-This brings us to the boolean data type: which has only values of `true` or `false`.
+This leads us to the boolean data type: which only has values of `true` or `false`.

 Whenever we compare 2 expressions with a comparison operator then the comparison itself will evaluate to a boolean value: `true` or `false`.